fevieira27/MoveToBeActive/README.md

 ## Feature listing:
 * Analog hands for Hour and Minutes, but not for Seconds to mimic Vivomove HR (and save battery).
 Design menu has a toggle for standard or thick (30% larger) hands;
-* Current Date with day of the week and Month;
+* **Current Date** with day of the week and Month;
-* Garmin Logo that can be hidden on the watch face's config menu;
+* **Garmin Logo** that can be hidden on the watch face's config menu;
-* Battery percentage with symbol changing colors depending on battery left: Red (less than 15%), Yellow (between 15 and 30%) and Green (greater than 31%);
+* **Battery percentage** with symbol changing colors depending on battery left: Red (less than 15%), Yellow (between 15 and 30%) and Green (greater than 31%);
-* Notifications count: Accent color if at least one notification is available or Grey if no unread notifications;
+* **Notifications** count: Accent color if at least one notification is available or Grey if no unread notifications;
-* Bluetooth indicator: Blue (connected to the phone) or Grey (not connected);
+* **Bluetooth** indicator: Blue (connected to the phone) or Grey (not connected);
-* Alarm indicator: Accent color (at least one alarm active) or Grey (no alarms);
+* **Alarm** indicator: Accent color (at least one alarm active) or Grey (no alarms);
-* Do not Disturb indicator (only shown when mode is activate);
+* **Do not Disturb** indicator (only shown when mode is activate);
-* City name (if available) that can be hidden on the watch face's config menu;
+* **Location name** of the source of weather data (if available), that can be hidden on the watch face's config menu;
-* Current weather condition icon;
+* **Current weather** condition icon;
-* Temperature indicator (if available) in Celsius or Fahrenheit (also dependent on watch's selected units display);
+* **Temperature** indicator (if available) in Celsius or Fahrenheit (also dependent on watch's selected units display);
-* Heart Rate data, showing last available value (not updated every second when not doing an activity, to save battery) and a symbol that is presented with colors from 7 different rate zones, set up by the user on the watch main settings (Settings - User Profile - Heart Rate - Zones - Based On).
+* **Heart Rate** data, showing last available value (not updated every second when not doing an activity, to save battery) and a symbol that is presented with colors from 7 different rate zones, set up by the user on the watch main settings (Settings - User Profile - Heart Rate - Zones - Based On).
 Color palette for each zone: Resting / Light Load = grey, Moderate Effort = blue, Weight Control = green, Aerobic = yellow, Anaerobic = orange, High effort = light red and Speed = bright red;
-* Calories burned: Icon will be displayed in Grey until calories goal has been met, changing to the Accent color of choice;
+* **Calories** burned: Icon will be displayed in Grey until calories goal has been met, changing to the Accent color of choice;
-* Distance walked/ran on the day (km or miles, dependent on watch's selected unit on general config): Icon will be displayed in Grey until steps goal has been met, changing to the Accent color of choice;
+* **Distance** walked/ran on the day (km or miles, dependent on watch's selected unit on general config): Icon will be displayed in Grey until steps goal has been met, changing to the Accent color of choice;
-* Elevation (altitude above mean sea level in meters): Derived from the most accurate source (Barometer or GPS) in order of descending accuracy.
+* **Elevation** (altitude above mean sea level in meters): Derived from the most accurate source (Barometer or GPS) in order of descending accuracy.
 If no GPS is present, then barometer readings will be used;
-* Wind speed: Current wind speed in km/h or mph (depending on watch's pace unit settings);
+* **Wind speed**: Current wind speed in km/h or mph (depending on watch's pace unit settings);
-* Blood oxygen percentage: will display the current pulse ox if the sensor is active all the time.
+* **Blood oxygen** percentage: will display the current pulse ox if the sensor is active all the time.
 However, if sensor is activated only while sleeping or on ad-hoc measurements, data point will show last available value.
 Color palette doesn't follow accent color and is based on 5 zones: Healthy = green, Normal = blue, Low = yellow, Brain Dysfunction = orange, Cyanosis = red;
-* Floors climbed count: Icon will be displayed in Grey until floors climbed goal has been met, changing to the Accent color of choice;
+* **Floors climbed** count: Icon will be displayed in Grey until floors climbed goal has been met, changing to the Accent color of choice;
-* Precipitation percentage: The current chance of rain/snow precipitation (0-100%);
+* **Precipitation** percentage: The current chance of rain/snow precipitation (0-100%);
-* Humidity percentage: The current relative humidity (0-100%);
+* **Humidity** percentage: The current relative humidity (0-100%);
-* Solar intensity percentage: Describes the solar sensor's charge efficiency, only available on Solar Charged watches.
+* **Solar intensity** percentage: Describes the solar sensor's charge efficiency, only available on Solar Charged watches.

 ## Support this project:
 [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" href="https://paypal.me/pools/c/8x2wuxFwFu">](https://paypal.me/pools/c/8x2wuxFwFu)